npgall/cqengine/documentation/ProjectHome.md

   * CQEngine is somewhat similar to [Microsoft LINQ](http://en.wikipedia.org/wiki/Language_Integrated_Query), but a difference is LINQ queries on collections are evaluated via iteration/filtering whereas CQEngine uses set theory, thus CQEngine would outperform LINQ

-  * [Concurrent Trees](http://code.google.com/p/concurrent-trees/) provides Concurrent Radix Trees and Concurrent Suffix Trees, used by some indexes in CQEngine
+  * [Concurrent Trees](https://github.com/npgall/concurrent-trees/) provides Concurrent Radix Trees and Concurrent Suffix Trees, used by some indexes in CQEngine

-  * Other projects by the same author: [here](http://code.google.com/u/101193024487469590176/)

 ---